 Plates and Utensils: Plates, bowls, cups, mugs, knives, forks and spoons

-Cooking Tools: Can opener/bottle opener, spatula, tongs etc.
+Cooking Tools: Can opener, bottle opener, spatula, tongs, knives, cutting board…

 Cookware: Pot, pan, dutch oven

-Fire: Matches/lighter, firewood or charcoal and lighter fluid
+Fire: Matches, lighter, firewood, charcoal and lighter fluid

 Clean up: Dish soap (preferably biodegradable), sponge, scrubber, dish towel